 After spending some time in Le Maris and mingling with the Parisians, do save some time for the top sites Paris is famous for.
 Spending 24 hours in Paris wouldn’t be completed without seeing the Eiffel Tower, the Louvre, Arc de Triomphe, and other sites in the city.

-You enjoy short trips in Europe?
-Check out these other related posts on trips that are 24-hours or less:
+Do you enjoy short trips in Europe?
+Check out these other related posts on trips that are 24 hours or less:

 - The Perfect Guide On How To Spend A Short Layover In Brussels